gatsbyjs/gatsby/packages/gatsby-source-shopify/README.md

 Now follow the second link to explore your Shopify data!

-<div id="priority-builds"></div>

 ### Priority builds

-Because of the limiations of the Shopify Bulk API we have included logic in this plugin to determine which builds are high priority for a given Shopify site.
-This allows us to pause deploy preview builds while production builds are running while using the same Shopify App.
+Because of the limitations of the Shopify Bulk API, the plugin includes logic to determine which builds are high priority for a given Shopify site.
+This allows the plugin to pause deploy preview builds while production builds are running while using the same Shopify App.
 The following logic determines whether a build is priority or not:

 ```js
 const isGatsbyCloudPriorityBuild =